gai3kpolavaram/Retail/README.md

 1. Merchant is already Authenticated and Authorized
 2. A different controller inserts the merchant-id(long) as a part of URI for the calls made.
 3. 1 to many relationships between the merchant and offers
+4. The offers created are in memory and are not persisted.
+The offers get dropped off when the application is restarted.

 Goto the [check-out] directory